Mapping data

 To use the Developer mode, you need to know the meta-model of the input data: the structure of the object and the property names.

 Therefore, when you switch from Integrator mode to Developer mode, the mapper input field is pre-populated with the required JSON expression.
-The Connect generates it from the incoming meta-model parameter values and random property values.
+The Integrations generates it from the incoming meta-model parameter values and random property values.
 You can write your mapping by overriding the property values with variables.

-The above screenshot shows how the property values are replaced by the variables name and status.
-These variables get their values from the incoming payload of the Webhook component.
 To get a mapping result, you should evaluate the expression by clicking the Eye button.

 Your expression is evaluated as you type.
 The result is shown at once below the mapper input field, in the Mapping result section.
-An error message appears if you type an invalid expression.
+An error message appears if you type an invalid expression. |

-The screenshot above shows the incomplete JSON structure which is not accepted by Connect and the error is shown in the Mapping result section.
+structure which is not accepted by Integrations and the error is shown in the Mapping result section.

 You can switch between Developer and Integrator modes during the design of integration flow but not after the flow is published.
-To change the mapping mode a new draft version of a flow must be created.
+To change the mapping mode a new draft version of a flow must be created. |